Proposals Due Friday March 28, 11pm

 Worth: 29% of your final grade

 This final lab is intended to draw together the different capabilities you studied in the prior labs.
-Undergrad groups will compete in an object collection task.
-Grad groups will select and implement an algorithm of interest from the research literature.
+Each group will define a project to implement an algorithm of your choice on the OHMM robot.
+Grad student groups must also identify one or more research papers in the recent research literature which relate closely to their project.
 All groups will have the option to use additional hardware.

 We will make the following optional hardware available upon request:

 Follow similar instructions as for lab 2 to update your svn checkout and copy the lab 5 framework into